Tag Archive | "Swat"

 Posted in NewsComments (1)

-MERAY MUTABIQ With Dr Shahid Masood: SEP 26
+MERAY MUTABIQ with Dr Shahid Masood: SEP 26

 Details unravel of conditions-filled Kerry-Lugar bill for $1.5B aid to Pakistan.
 Guests: Shamshad Ahmed Khan (Former Foreign Secy), Azeem M. Mian (Jang correspondent NY), Shaheen Sehbai (Washington-based The News, Jang, Geo Group Editor)